Akshay Parija: Filmography

 His next film was Kehi Nuhen Kahar and that was followed by association with documentary feature God's Own People which dealt with the Trinity's (Lord Jagannath, Devi Subhadra, Lord Balabhadra) Nabakalebara.
 The 88-minute documentary was directed by Nila Madhab Panda (Padmashree Awardee) to portray the unique rituals of the Trinity that occur once in every 19 years.

 Apart from Odia films, Akshay Kumar Parija had produced a number of reality talent hunt shows and tele-serials for different satellite channels.
 These include Sahanai for Tarang TV, Dancing Stars and Aaina for Colours Odia.
 Akshay Kumar Parija now plans to venture into promoting Odia music at national and international forums, here he has recently tied up with Devdas Chhotray and singer Bibhu Kishore for an album Blue Mood.
 While Devdas Chhotray has penned eight poems for the album, Biebhu Kishore has lent his voice to the songs.
 Also in the pipeline this year is Sushant Mani's much talked about Love You Jessica that Akshya Kumar Parija has produced.
 He has joined hands with Nilamadhab Panda for a Hindi film titled Dark Winds that deals with climate change.

-'Kadvi Hawa' deals with the most explosive subject of the world as of today- Global warming and Climatic change.
+'Kadvi Hawa' deals with the most explosive subject of the world as of today: climate change.
 The story is conceived and written by Padmashree Awardee Director Shri Nilamadhab Panda.

 Special Mention film-2016 from the President of India Shri Pranab Mukherjee for the Movie “Kadvi Hawa”.

 The movie is a positive initiative and awareness for the world of the menace of changing global climatic conditions, which affects millions across the globe.